jcvignoli/lumiere-movies/README.md

 ### required

 PHP 8.0 is now required due to use of PHP8 specific coding style.
-It may work with lower version (PHP<8.0) but I just don't test it anymore.

 1. Activate the plugin
 2. Should you want to fine-tune your blog, configure the plugin (in admin settings).
 Default values are automatically filled, no change is required for a normal experience.